chilimatic/chilimatic-framework/README.md

 Memory Usage 428 MB [old] 33 MB [new]
 Time 0.49 sec[old] 0.06 sec [new]

-which is huge since memory always is an issue esp. because unset() is using the GC and if you compare huge amounts of data you can't use unset because the GC won't collect it instantly but "when he feels that it's needed" so you need to null the values to instantly clean up the memory .....
+This is huge since memory always is an issue esp. because unset() is using the Garbage Collector and if you compare huge amounts of data you can't use unset because the GC won't collect it instantly but "when he feels that it's best" ,which means you run out of memory, so you need to null the values to instantly clear some memory .....

 # Config